MinecraftTAS/LoTAS/CONTRIBUTING.md

 ## Developers
 If you want to contribute to LoTAS, you need to understand how the current system works.
 I am using an pre-processor made by the Replay-Mod guy...
+He is a legend!

 ### Eclipse
 Simply import the project using "Import -> Gradle Project"

-You need to decompile Minecraft first, go into `tasks\` and run `SetupDecompWorkspace_and_AT.launch`.
+You need to decompile Minecraft first, go into `tasks\` and run `SetupDecompWorkspace_and_AT.launch` or `GenSources.launch`.
 This can take up to 40 minutes... :(
 After that you can start programming.
 The Code to work with is in the 'core' subproject.

 Here's how to change the MC Version: